The Conversation (website): The Conversation France

 A French edition of the website launched in September 2015.
 It is based in Paris, France.
 Didier Pourquery was the editor of the French edition at launch.
-It launched with Fabrice Rousselot as its publication director.
-He previously worked for Libération.
+It launched with Fabrice Rousselot as its publication director; he previously worked for Libération.
 It received initial backing from French academic institutions, including the University of Lorraine, France's Conference of University Presidents, Paris Sciences et Lettres University, and the Institut Universitaire de France.
 It began with a budget of €1 million.

 The Conversation UK

 Andrew Jaspan secured seed funding to develop the case to launch The Conversation into the UK in 2012.
-It launched in the UK on 16 May 2013 with Stephen Khan as editor, Jonathan Hyams as chief executive, and Max Landry as chief operating officer, alongside co-founder, Andrew Jaspan.
+It launched in the UK on 16 May 2013 with Stephen Khan as editor, Jonathan Hyams as chief executive, and Max Landry as chief operating officer, alongside co-founder Andrew Jaspan.

 It had 13 founder members, including City, University of London.
 City's president, professor Sir Paul Curran chaired its board of trustees.

 By February 2014, the site had attained additional funding from academic research institutions including Research Councils UK and SAGE Publishing.
 They then hired six additional editors and expanded the UK edition's topical coverage.
 By August 2014, the UK branch published articles written by approximately 3,000 academics.
 Membership grew to more than 80 universities in the UK and Europe, including Cambridge, Oxford, and Trinity College Dublin.
 By 2019, it had published 24,000 articles written by 14,000 academics.

-In April 2018, it appointed former BBC and AP executive Chris Waiting as its new CEO.
+In April 2018, it appointed former BBC and Associated Press executive Chris Waiting as its new CEO.
 The Conversation UK is 90 per cent funded by partnered universities, with other funding from the Higher Education Funding Council for England and the Wellcome Trust.

 In 2019, the site became a member of the Independent Monitor for the Press, an independent press regulator.

-The Conversation U.S.
+The Conversation US

 Andrew Jaspan was invited in 2012 to bring The Conversation to the United States.
-Thomas Fiedler, then dean of the School of Communications at Boston University, offered to host The Conversation U.S. and provide space for the first newsroom.
+Thomas Fiedler, then dean of the School of Communications at Boston University, offered to host The Conversation US and provide space for the first newsroom.

 With a university base established, he was able to raise the $2.3M launch funding.
-The U.S. edition of The Conversation was first published on 21 October 2014, initially led by Jaspan as U.S. CEO, Margaret Drain as editor, and Bruce Wilson leading development and university relations.
+The US edition of The Conversation was first published on 21 October 2014, initially led by Jaspan as US CEO, Margaret Drain as editor, and Bruce Wilson leading development and university relations.

-The U.S. pilot was supported by the Howard Hughes Medical Institute, Alfred P. Sloan Foundation, Robert Wood Johnson Foundation, the William and Flora Hewlett Foundation, and four other foundations.
+The US pilot was supported by the Howard Hughes Medical Institute, the Alfred P. Sloan Foundation, the Robert Wood Johnson Foundation, the William and Flora Hewlett Foundation, and four other foundations.
 Maria Balinska became editor in 2015, before she moved to the US-UK Fulbright Commission.
 She was succeeded by Beth Daley, who became editor and general manager in 2019.

-The U.S. edition of The Conversation was originally based at Boston University, and that was its first partnered university.
+The US edition of The Conversation was originally based at Boston University, which was its first partnered university.
 It later opened offices in Atlanta and New York.
 Other partnered institutions include Harvard University and MIT.